Choi-Shin/snakeGame/README.md

 - ranking system
   - get data from `public/data/ranking.json`
-  - if result greater than the ranking data
+  - Only the top 10 scores are saved and updated
   - Data is posted and edited using Express